 - Often forget instructions

-- Often substitute words that looks similar while reading
+- Often substitute words that look similar while reading

 - Difficulty applying spelling rules